Getting a B&B Mortgage

 A commercial mortgage isn’t the only option to buy a B&B.

-Here are a few alternatives you could consider.
+Here are a few alternatives you could consider:

-Development finance
+Development Finance

-Development finance could be an option if you’ve got to undertake major renovation works, or if you’re starting a bed and breakfast business from scratch.
-The main advantage over a commercial mortgage is that funds are taken in stages as you need them, so you only pay interest on the amounts released.
-You’ll need a clear exit strategy to repay the loan, normally remortgaging to a standard commercial mortgage.
+Development finance could be an option if you’ve got to undertake major renovation works or start a bed and breakfast business from scratch.
+The main advantage over a commercial mortgage is that funds are taken in stages as needed, so you only pay interest on the amounts released.

 Bridging loan